By the very nature of the arrangement, having twins means your children always have someone to play with. Isn’t that sweet? Of course!

 Okay, that might be a bit dramatic…

-However, it is definitely helpful when shopping for twin toddlers to consider what toys are conducive to sharing.
+However, it is definitely helpful when shopping toys for twin toddlers to consider which ones are most conducive to sharing.

 All of these recommendations can be enjoyed by all whether you have boys, girls, or one of each.